theislab/tissue_reproducibility/README.md

 # tissue reproducibility

 Notebooks that are used to produce the panels in the publication.
 This repository uses the grid searches from the original repository [tissue](https://github.com/theislab/tissue/).
+Dataloaders for the datasets used in the study are defined [here](https://github.com/theislab/ncem/blob/supervised_dataloading_buffer/ncem/data.py).

 # Datasets